A Brief History of the Term 'Stress'by Jerry Kennard, Ph.D. Medical Reviewer

-The use of the term ‘stress’ is now so integrated into our thoughts that it sometimes feels it has always been there.
+The use of the term stress is now so integrated into our thoughts that it sometimes feels it has always been there.
 In fact stress, as we currently think of it, is a relatively new concept and is one that continues to evolve.

-The physical sciences, most notably engineering, began to use terms like stress, strain, resilience, pressure, elasticity, etc, to describe the effects of materials.
+The physical sciences, most notably engineering, began to use terms like stress, strain, resilience, pressure, and elasticity to describe the effects of materials.
 Nearly everyone will recognise these as expressions commonly used within medicine and psychology.
-Still others, like ‘snapping’ or ‘breaking point’, tend not to be used within the professions these days but they retain a position in everyday language relating to emotions or behavior.
+Still others, like snapping or breaking point, tend not to be used within the professions these days, but they retain a position in everyday language relating to emotions or behavior.

-Selye stated that in response to some external stressor we first react by mobilizing our physical resources to deal with or escape from the stressor.
+Selye stated that in response to some external stressor, we first react by mobilizing our physical resources to deal with or escape from the stressor.
 Selye called this the 'alarm' stage.
-The second stage, called 'resistance’, involves ways of coping with the alarm stage by trying to reverse it.
-Thirdly, the stage of 'exhaustion' occurs if an individual is repeatedly exposed to the stressor and is unable to escape.
+The second stage, called 'resistance,' involves attempts to adapt to or cope with the external stressor.
+Thirdly, the stage of 'exhaustion' occurs if an individual is repeatedly exposed to the stressor and is unable to escape or cope.

 As historians of psychology would be quick to point out, Selye actively avoided using the term stress until 1946.
 He was acutely aware of the fact that stress was much more closely associated with notions of 'nervous strain' and he was at pains to try to avoid criticism that his use was inappropriate.
-In terms of accuracy, it was Walter Cannon who actually developed the term stress in his work relating to the flight-or-flight response in 1932.
+In terms of accuracy, it was Walter Cannon who actually developed the term stress in his work relating to the flight-or-flight response in 1915.

 Today, the term stress can be used in different ways and for different purposes.
-If someone says they are under stress we all know what they mean and in this sense we have come to view stress as a negative experience.
+If someone says they are under stress, we all know what they mean and in this sense, we have come to view stress as a negative experience.
 Psychologists also distinguish between stress that is harmful (distress) and stress that is positive (eustress).
 In research terms stress now embraces biochemical, behavioral, physiological and psychological effects.